ics-software-engineering/meteor-example-form-react-semantic-ui/index.md

 * [Semantic UI React](https://react.semantic-ui.com/).
 We use Semantic UI for this template.

 * [Uniforms](https://uniforms.tools/).
 Uniforms is a library for simplifying form management with React, and includes built-in integration with Semantic UI.
-It's worth reviewing [Managing forms in a Meteor/React project with the uniforms package](https://blog.meteor.com/managing-forms-in-a-meteor-react-project-with-uniforms-33d60602b43a) before looking at meteor-example-form-react.

 ## Walkthrough